-Film 1: Exercising self-determination in our schools

-Film 2: Getting ready to work in our schools

-Film 3: Reframing challenging behaviour in our schools

-Film 4: Indigeneity and disability in our schools
+- Film 1: Exercising self-determination in our schools - Film 2: Getting ready to work in our schools - Film 3: Reframing challenging behaviour in our schools - Film 4: Indigeneity and disability in our schools

-Six Inclusion Strategies from Shelley Moore

-Inclusive education researcher and expert Shelley Moore says inclusive education isn't more work - it's different work!

-Explore her strategies for inclusion and share them with your child's classroom teacher.

-Click here or type www.bit.ly/ SixInclusionStrategies into your search bar.

 Education assistants (EAs)

 We'll use the general term "education assistant" in this section.
 Education assistants play a crucial role in the education system.
 They support all students but mainly support children with disabilities or additional support needs during the school day.
 Your child may or may not need support from an educational assistant.